 With a colossal 228 mile range, the record breaking Ukrainian Delfast Bike is an offroad bike that is powered by a 3kWh battery.
 As a comparison, most ebikes have a 300 - 700Wh battery!
-With a top speed of 50mph, it's pushing the limit of electric bike into motorbike territory, however it comes with a 25 kmh limited mode for an attempt at rroad legal compliance, as well as pedals.
-Prices start ar $7,000.
+With a top speed of 50mph, it's pushed the limit of electric bike into motorbike territory, however it comes with a 25 kmh limited mode for road legal compliance, as well as pedals.

 Entering back towards the realm of normal city ebikes, Stromer are a high end Swiss company making exceptional quality bikes.

-With an impressive 100+ mile range, the ST5 is powered by a hefty 983Wh battery, one of the biggest available on a normal ebike.
+With an impressive 100+ mile range, the ST3 is powered by a hefty 983Wh battery, one of the biggest available on any electric bike.
 Classed as a speed pedelec, it needs to be registered and will assist your pedalling all the way up to 28mph.

 Designed for the most pleasurable commuting experience, the QWIC is available with a respectable 735Wh battery offering up to 130 miles in eco mode (ideal for flat cities), or 40 miles in full powered Sport mode if you want to make full use of the 80Nm motor.

-QWIC are a Dutch brand seeing exceptional growth thanks to clever design, high build quality and an affordable bike range.
-A mid motor gives perfect balance for town riding.
-While any hills may see the range drop off, the optional large battery gives you a very healthy range at a respectable price.
+A powerful mid motor gives perfect balance for town riding.
+While large hills may see the range drop off, the optional larger battery gives you a very healthy range at a respectable price of £1,999.